veerrajukakarla434/vrk-sql-queries/vrk-sql-queries/src/main/java/com/vrk/sql/queries/sql.adavanced.md

 * **The simplest Join is INNER JOIN.**

-* INNER JOIN: The INNER JOIN keyword selects all rows from both the tables as long as the condition satisfies.
+* **1) INNER JOIN:** The INNER JOIN keyword selects all rows from both the tables as long as the condition satisfies.
 This keyword will create the result-set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be same.

 * **Syntax:**